dannwaneri/Penuelnwaneri/README.md

 My name is Penuel Nwaneri.

-I am an independent JavaScript Engineer and a great lover of  react.js.
+I am an independent JavaScript Engineer and a great lover of  react.js and node.js.
 Most of my work is open source and publicly available on GitHub.
 You can follow me on Twitter where I mostly tweet about react and fullstack technologies.

 If you happen to know any open source project,You can also find me on LinkedIn.

+If I'm not coding or tweeting, I'm likely looking at charts trading digital currencies.

 <!--